Septic tanks / soak aways, Conservancy tanks and Packaged plants in Noordhoek

 If you do not want to log a request online you can also use the CoCT call centre 0860 103 089, SMS 31373, Whatsapp: 060 018 1505 or Email: water@capetown.gov.za to log a request.

-You are NO LONGER entitled to free tank cleanings by CoCT (used to be 6 times per year for free until July 1st 2023).
+Note: You are NO LONGER entitled to free tank cleanings by CoCT (used to be 6 times per year for free until July 1st 2023).
 The fee for cleaning for the period 1/7/23 – 30/6/24 is R279.20 (incl VAT) per 1000 litres.
+It is updated annually by Council.

 Unfortunately, CoCT is sometimes slow to react, and in the event of a system backup residents have resorted to paying for companies to come and empty their septic tanks for a fee.